kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-manager-resolver.md

 }
 ```

-In this example, `CustomAuthenticationManagerResolver` implements the `AuthenticationManagerResolver` interface and overrides the `resolve` method to dynamically select the appropriate `AuthenticationManager` based on the request context.
+In this example, `CustomAuthenticationManagerResolver` implements the `AuthenticationManagerResolver` interface and dynamically selects the appropriate `AuthenticationManager` based on the request context.

 ### Configuring AuthenticationManagerResolver

-To use `AuthenticationManagerResolver`, configure it in the Spring Security configuration to be invoked when resolving the `AuthenticationManager` for authentication requests.
+To leverage `AuthenticationManagerResolver`, configure it within the Spring Security setup to handle the resolution of `AuthenticationManager` instances for authentication requests.

 ### Example: